Top-World-Dev/National-Digital/README.md

 To simplify the testing and approval process, new branches are automatically deployed with the branch name as the subdomain, e.g. the `docs` branch is deployed to https://docs.dlf3y81nu0i2t.amplifyapp.com/.

 Deployment can take up to 7 minutes.
-If the branch does not deploy, check that you can run the build command locally, i.e. `gridsome build`.
+If the branch does not deploy, check that you can run the build command locally, i.e. `npm run build`.

 ## Methodlogies and styles

 Vue components that are used once per page should be prefixed with _The_, e.g. `TheHeader`.
+Sub components take on the parent name, i.e. `TheHeaderSidenav`.

-The parent style for these components should be prefixed with _xy-_, e.g. `xy-header`.
+Styles for once-off components should be prefixed with _xy-_, e.g. `xy-header`.
 All child styles adopt the parent prefix, so `header-container` etc. The parent class should wrap all children, but no further nesting is necessary.

 Vue components that are reusable should be prefixed with _V_, e.g. `VButton`.
+Sub components adopt the parent name, i.e. `VButtonItem`.

-The parent style for these components should be prefixed with _v-_, e.g. `v-button`.
+Styles for reusable components should be prefixed with _v-_, e.g. `v-button`.
 All child styles adopt the parent prefix, so `button-primary` etc. The parent class should wrap all children, but no further nesting is necessary.

+We use the same naming convention for Vue components in Storyblok.

 We use the scss language for stylesheets.
 Please include the global `styles.scss`.
 Top level base styles exist in the `Default.vue` and should target elements directly, i.e. `h1` or `a` etc.